atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 # Some introductory concepts

-A useful resource to better understand the basics of weather, climate, and the physical changes occuring in the climate system is
+A useful resource to better understand the basics of weather, climate, and the physical changes occurring in the climate system is
 [An Economist’s Guide to Climate Change Science](https://www.aeaweb.org/articles?id=10.1257/jep.32.4.3).
-If you have not had experience with climate (or meterological) science, that is a great place to start.
+If you have not had experience with climate (or meteorological) science, that is a great place to start.
 For a more general introduction to the sciences of climate and climate change, check out the [Encyclopedia of Earth](https://editors.eol.org/eoearth/wiki/Weather_%26_Climate) and the [IPCC WGI report](https://www.ipcc.ch/site/assets/uploads/2017/09/WG1AR5_Chapter01_FINAL.pdf).